golanlevin/DrawingWithMachines/assignments/2025/01_drawing_machine/README.md

 	* [**Drawing with Machines, Fall 2021**](https://github.com/golanlevin/DrawingWithMachines/blob/main/documentation/2021/README.md)
 	* [**Drawing with Machines, Spring 2024**](https://github.com/golanlevin/DrawingWithMachines/blob/main/documentation/2024/README.md)
 	* [**Drawing with Machines Workshop, Summer 2022**](https://github.com/golanlevin/DrawingWithMachines/tree/main/documentation/2022)
-* **Identify** a project that speaks to you, made by another student.
+* **Identify** a project that intrigues you, made by another student.
 * **Create** a post in the `#1-2-looking-at-dwm` Discord channel.
-* **Write** a sentence or two about why you found the project appealing or interesting.
+* **Write** a sentence or two about why you found the project appealing or interesting — and/or a question you have about the project.
 * **Include** an image of the project.

-*(In some cases, additional information may be available about the project you selected.
-If you're interested, message the professor by Discord, or check out the provided links to Flickr archives, etc.)*
+*(In some cases, additional documentation may be available about the project you selected.
+If you're interested, message the professor by Discord, or check out the provided links to Flickr archives, Wordpress sites, etc.)*

 ---